-Edwin Lugo, vice president of the South Florida High-Rise Division of FirstService Residential, said that he and his teams begin working with Boards during the spring, no later than April, to make sure that everyone knows what hurricane plans are in place.
-Lugo said that communication and planning are important long before a storm hits.
-It’s important to share the plan at Board meetings and then with the community, making sure everyone knows what to do at each stage of a tropical event.
+Edwin Lugo, vice president of the South Florida High-Rise Division of FirstService Residential, says that he and his team begin working with boards as early as possible to make sure that everyone understands emergency plans for storm season, well before it starts.
+It’s important to share the plan at board meetings and then with the resident community, making sure everyone knows what to do and what everyone else is doing at each stage of a tropical event.

-Lugo said it’s important for residents to know that property management staff are not able to or responsible for helping secure individual homes.
-“Staff need to focus on high-level issues like making sure that drains are clear.
+Lugo says it’s important for residents to know that property management staff are not able to or responsible for helping secure individual homes.
+“Staff need to focus on high-level issues like making sure that drains in the street and parking areas are clear.
 Is there debris that can block drains and cause flooding?
-Are gutters clear?” he said.
-“They need to be safeguarding common areas, including bringing in objects that can become projectiles and shuttering.
-A lot of our access points have motors, magnetic strips, electronic locks, and unfortunately, they sometimes get forgotten in storm preparation.
+Are gutters clear?” he says.
+“They need to be safeguarding common areas, including bringing in objects that can become projectiles and putting up shutters on common areas.
+A lot of our doors and gates have motors, magnetic strips or electronic locks, and unfortunately, they sometimes get forgotten in storm preparation.
 They have to be secured so that they don’t fly open or get stuck in the closed position if the power fails.”

 If a storm watch is announced, property management staff will send notifications to all residents, reminding them of the community’s emergency plan and what they should do at each stage.
 That communication should include shelter locations, evacuation protocols and information about what the association is doing to protect the community as a whole.

-The Board and staff should work together to make sure that the right people are handling the correct jobs to get everything accomplished as quickly and safely as possible so that staff have time to get home.
+The board and staff should work together to make sure that the right people are handling the correct jobs to get everything accomplished as quickly and safely as possible so staff have time to get home.
 An effective chain of command needs to be established so that contradictory orders aren’t given.
+Be sure to cross train team members in the event personnel are stuck after the storm and unable to get to the property.
 If the situation allows, a staff point person can remain on site through the weather event.
-Some Boards will designate members to stay in the community (barring a mandatory evacuation order) and serve as “first responders.”
+Some boards will designate members to stay in the community (barring a mandatory evacuation order) and serve as “first responders.”
 They can, once the storm is over, take a first look at the property, make sure doors and gates are open and offer immediate assistance while waiting for staff and others to arrive.

-It’s important to work with your county emergency management teams, Lugo said.
-They will know if your community is in a mandatory evacuation zone, what your risk for flooding is and other hyper-local information.
+It’s important to work with your county emergency management teams, Lugo says.
+They will know if your community is in a mandatory evacuation zone, your risk for flooding and other hyper-local information.
 Conduct mock drills with your staff before hurricane season starts.
 Practice sandbagging, if that’s a recommendation of your emergency management office.
-Look at your county emergency management lists of recommended supplies and make sure that your community is stocked accordingly.
-Lugo also suggests collaborating with neighboring community Boards to share best practices and knowledge.
+Look at your county emergency management lists of recommended supplies and stock up.
+Lugo also suggests collaborating with neighboring community boards to share best practices and knowledge.
 Your training and planning need to be specific and property-driven.
-What works on Miami Beach might not be appropriate in Orlando.
-A professional property management company will have the experience and resources to help make sure your community has a plan in place and that staff is properly trained.
+What works in a high-rise on Miami Beach might not be appropriate in a townhome community in Orlando.
+A professional property management company will have the experience and resources to help make sure your community has a plan in place and that your staff is properly trained.